 Charge: Also known as the most common credit card in the Netherlands.
 You get a bill every month and just pay the amount that you own the credit card company.
 Most Visa and Mastercard Credit Cards are usually a charge card.
 Our recommendations on top of this page are all charge cards.

 Prepaid: a less known Credit Card in the Netherlands are Prepaid Credit Cards.
 You can use the card to buy basically everything and you can buy them online or in store.
 They come preloaded with the amount you desire and often you find them as well as Prepaid Debit Cards.
 It’s also an anonymous way of paying.
 Check our best Prepaid & Go Card here.

 Special Credit cards

 In the Netherlands we have some popular Credit Cards that are a bit different than your Standard Credit Card.
 Most of those Credit Cards in the Netherlands come with different programs from companies that don’t specialise in Credit Cards.
 I will give you some example when it would make sense to apply for a combination deal:

-ANWB (the Royal Dutch Touring Association) is a travelers’ organization in the Netherlands.
+ANWB (the Royal Dutch Touring Association) is a travelers’ organisation in the Netherlands.
 They will help you when you have problems with your car and help you follow the way.
-They offer their subscription model combinated with a Credit Card that can give you extra benefits and you collect points for discounts on family trips or travel necessities.
+They offer their subscription model combined with a Credit Card that can give you extra benefits and you collect points for discounts on family trips or travel necessities.
 Check here for more information.